dimacus/SeleniumBestPracticesBook/README.md

 =========================
 This project is created to accompany the Selenium Design Patterns and Best Practices book.
 You can purchase this book here: https://www.packtpub.com/web-development/selenium-design-patterns-and-best-practices

+Bugs: If you find any defects in the provided code, please submit defect report here: https://github.com/dimacus/SeleniumBestPracticesBook/issues

+Adding More Examples: If you wish to see an example added in another language, please file a defect with the above link.

+Contributing: If you wish to contribute to the code examples, please fork this project and send me a Pull Request.

+Let's get started with the code examples:

 # Installing The Project